NicoPANW/Contrail_Cookbook/docs/index.md

 Multiple SG can be attached to a port.

-We have defined the following SG.
+We have defined the following SG below.
 Default allows anything, while the other one is only allowing TCP for a given IP@.

 ![Screenshot](img/ports/Port-SG-desc.png)